The irreducibility of Hurwitz spaces and Severi varieties on toric surfaces: Preliminaries

-\begin{defn} A stratum $M_\Theta\subseteq M_{g,n, \nabla}^{\trop}$ is {\em nice} if it is regular (that is, of the expected dimension), and the underlying graph of $\Theta$ is weightless and $3$-valent; $M_\Theta$ is {\em a simple wall} if it is regular, and the underlying graph is weightless and $3$-valent except for a unique $4$-valent vertex.
-A stratum $M_\Theta\subset M_{g,\nabla}^\trop$ is called {\em simple stretched floor decomposed (ssfd)} if it contains an ssfd curve. \end{defn}
+\begin{defn} A stratum $M_{[\Theta]}\subseteq M_{g,n, \nabla}^{\trop}$ is {\em nice} if it is regular (that is, of the expected dimension), and the underlying graph of $\Theta$ is weightless and 3-valent; $M_{[\Theta]}$ is {\em a simple wall} if it is regular and the underlying graph is weightless and 3-valent except for a unique 4-valent vertex.
+A stratum $M_{[\Theta]}\subset M_{g,\nabla}^\trop$ is called {\em simple stretched floor decomposed (ssfd)} if it contains an ssfd curve.
+By a slight abuse of language, we sometimes refer to $M_\Theta$ as a stratum, and say that $M_\Theta$ is nice, a simple wall, or ssfd if $M_{[\Theta]}$ is. \end{defn}

 By \cite[Proposition 2.23]{Mik05}, simple parametrized tropical curves are contained in nice strata; that is, their combinatorial type is regular.
 In particular, ssfd strata are nice.
-Each simple wall $M_\Theta$ is contained in the closure of exactly $3$ strata, all of them nice, corresponding to the three ways of splitting the $4$-valent vertex into a pair of $3$-valent vertices.
-Finally, note that the forgetful map takes nice strata to nice strata; simple walls to nice strata if the 4-valent vertex is adjacent to a tree with contracted leaf-ends, and to simple walls otherwise.
+Each simple wall $M_{[\Theta]}$ is contained in the closure of exactly 3 strata, all of them nice, corresponding to the three ways of splitting the 4-valent vertex into a pair of 3-valent vertices.
+Finally, note that the forgetful map takes a nice stratum to a nice stratum, and takes a simple wall to a nice stratum if the 4-valent vertex is adjacent to a tree with contracted leaf-ends, and to a simple wall otherwise.